Have you made these common email newsletter mistakes?

 A commercial photographer commented on Bob Bly’s blog last week complaining that email marketing has been destroyed by spammers.
 That anyone who signed up for one would invariably get spammed.

-Another reader said she’d signed up for one, gotten the offer of a free consultation, and the sender never followed up.
+Another reader said she’d signed up for an email newsletter with the offer of a free consultation, but the sender never followed up.

-They’ve both been the victims of a common email newsletter mistake.
+They’ve both been the victims of poor email marketing.

 What’s really wrong?